charlesreid1/swartz-mechanizer/README.md

 Please Make A Note
 -------------------
 This is all work in progress.
 It is also all terribly-written Perl.
+Yup - I know my Perl is atrocious.

 Currently, functionality is only for ScienceDirect journals.
 Next addition will be JSTOR.